curl/everything-curl/http/browserlike.md

 ## Figure out what the browser does

 This is really a necessary first step.
-Second-guessing what it does risk having you chase down the wrong problem rat-hole.
+Second-guessing what it does risks having you chase down the wrong problem rat-hole.
 The scientific approach to this problem pretty much requires that you first understand what the browser does.